 A trust for sale is the legal presumption that, where there are co-owners of a property and one party wants to sell, the property will be sold.
 The presumption can be challenged and set aside, but this almost inevitably means expensive litigation, which should be avoided.

-The best way to set aside the presumption is to have an express contractual agreement, in the form of the co-ownership deed, setting out what should happen if one of the owners wants to sell.
+The best way to set aside the presumption is to have an express declaration of trust, setting out what should happen if one of the owners wants to sell.
 Other options include buying out the party who wants to sell, with a mechanism, in term of timing and possibly also valuation mechanism.

 Another vital clause to include in a property co-ownership contract is a cross indemnity clause to cover the situation where there may be a default in payment of the mortgage, the property has to be sold, there is negative equity, and the lender is still owed money even after sale.

-Get in touch with us if you need advice on any aspect of property co-ownership, whether you want a trust deed (co-ownership deed) drawn up, have a dispute over co-ownership or any other property law issue.
+Get in touch with us if you need advice on any aspect of property co-ownership, whether you want a trust deed (co-ownership deed/declaration of trust) drawn up, have a dispute over co-ownership or any other property law issue.